AmitkumarMishra-code/AmitkumarMishra-code/README.md

 I am a highly skilled Full-Stack developer, with core technical expertise in MongoDB, Express.js, React.js, Node.js, and Firebase.
 Being a quick learner who adapts to new technologies quickly, I believe that we learn from our mistakes, and can confidently say that I very rarely make the same mistake twice.
 I love working on projects that are challenging, as they help me evolve as a developer.
 I look forward to working with clients from all over the world, and in the process learn from them and expand my knowledge.

 # Professional Projects
-## LMS Application for Thulir Soft, Chennai, India
+## LMS Application for Thulir Software Technologies Private Limited, Chennai, India
 **Tech : ReactJS, Chakra UI**
 #### Trainer App
 * Trainers/Teachers can add new Courses, new Topics in the Courses and new Quizzes in those Topics.